libreswan/libreswan/testing/web/README.md

     $ tail -f nohup.out

-## Maintenance
+## Restarting and Maintenance

+The following things seem to go wrong:

-From time to time the test results are seen to decay.
-The symptom is an increasing number of test failures with a result of "unresolved" and an error of "output-missing".
-The error occurs because one or more test domains fail to start in a timely manner (the test runner gives up after two minutes), hence, while the test is processed there is never any output.
+- over time, the test results can get worse

+  The symptom is an increasing number of "unresolved" test results with an error of "output-missing".
+It happens because the domain took too long (more than 2 minutes!) to boot.

-Per the below, the best workaround seems to be to stop the testing script and then re-build the test domains.
-The alternative - rebuild the test domains from the base domain at the start of each new test run - is even less reliable!
-Perhaps tester.sh should be modified to automate the below.
+  tester.sh works around this by detecting the problem and then rebuilding domains, but sometimes even that doesn't work so things need to be cleaned up.

+- the build fails so tester.sh, out of infinte caution, aborts

+  Since tester.sh can't easily tell the difference between something harmless (such as a compilation error) and something more serious (such as corrupt KVMs) that would lead to the results directory filling with cascading failures, it aborts.

+  Luckily compilation failures are very rare.

+- the disk fills up

+  Test result directory can be pruned without a restart.
+Once the current run finishes, runner.sh will re-build the web pages removing the deleted directories (you just need to wait).

+  Included in the restart instructions below are suggests for how to find directories that should be pruned.

+If a restart is required, the following are the recommended steps.

+If you're in a hurry, reboot the machine then skip all the way to the end with "restart":

-- crash the existing runner, either:
+- if necessary, crash the existing runner.sh:

-  - delete the existing test domains domains (leaving the base domain, this should crash the current test run):
+  while killing runner.sh et.al. works, it is easier/quicker to just crash it by running the following a few times:

       $ ( cd libreswan-web-slave && make kvm-uninstall )

-  - or (optional, but a good idea) upgrade and reboot the test
+- (recommended, but optional) upgrade and reboot the test machine:
-    machine:

       $ sudo dnf upgrade -y
       $ sudo reboot

-- (optional, but recommended) cleanup and update the slave:
+- (optional) cleanup and update the slave (tester.sh will do this anyway)

       $ ( cd libreswan-web-slave && git clean -f )
       $ ( cd libreswan-web-slave && git pull --ff-only )

 - (optional) update the master repository:

+  Remember to first check for local changes:

+      $ ( cd libreswan-web-master && git status )
       $ ( cd libreswan-web-master && git pull --ff-only )

-- examine (and perhaps delete) any test runs where tests have 'missing-output':
+- (optional) examine (and perhaps delete) any test runs where tests have 'missing-output':

       $ grep '"output-missing"' results/*-g*-*/results.json | cut -d/ -f1-2 | sort -u

-- examine (and perhaps delete) test runs with no results.json:
+- (optional) examine (and perhaps delete) test runs with no results.json:

       $ ls -d results/*-g*-*/ | while read d ; do test -r $d/results.json || echo $d ; done

-- examine (and perhaps delete) a random selection of test runs:
+- (optional) examine (and perhaps delete) some test results:

-  - form a raw list of tested commits (gime-work.sh outputs, on stderr, a line for each test run and how "interesting" it was):
+  - use gime-work.sh to create a file containing, among other things, a list of test runs along with their commit and "interest" level (see below):

         $ ./libreswan-web-master/testing/web/gime-work.sh results libreswan-web-slave 2>&1 | tee commits.tmp

-  - strip the raw list of everything but tested commits (and discard the most recent tested commit):
+  - strip the raw list of everything but test runs; also exclude the most recent test run (so the latest result isn't deleted):

         $ grep tested: commits.tmp | tail -n +2 | tee tested.tmp

-  - list, as delete candidates, the test runs for un-interesting commits (for instance, a change that does not modify the code and is not a merge); this occurs because the most recent HEAD is always tested unconditionally:
+  - examine (and perhaps delete) the un-interesting (false) test runs

+    Un-interesting commits do not modify the C code and are not a merge point.
+These are created when HEAD, which is tested unconditionally, isn't that interesting.

         $ grep -e ' false$' tested.tmp | while read t h b ; do d=$(echo results/*-g$h-*) ; test -d "$d" && echo $d ; done

-  - list, as delete candidates, a random selection of more interesting commits (for instance, a change that modifies the code but is not a merge):
+  - examine (and perhaps delete), a selection of more interesting (true) test runs

+    More interesting commits do modify the C code but are not a merge.

         $ grep -e ' true$' tested.tmp | while read t h b ; do d=$(echo results/*-g$h-*) ; test -d "$d" && echo $d ; done | shuf | tail -n +100